 - Implement the application with the most suitable tech stack and tools

-- Start marketing campaigns during the early stages (e.g. ASO, paid-ads, SEO, SMM strategies, etc.)
+- Start marketing campaigns during the early stages (ASO, paid ads, SEO, SMM strategies, etc.)

 - Evaluate your app performance and update the app regularly.

-Thus, to generate app ideas and create a mobile app that wins the hearts of the users, it is necessary to understand the issues they encounter each day and seamlessly solve them.
+Thus, to generate app ideas and create a mobile app that wins the users’ hearts, it is necessary to understand the issues they encounter each day and seamlessly solve them.
 Aside, the continuous app improvement and innovation will make users stay loyal to your digital product.